Skip to content

 13.3 Dart

-• All classes implicitly define an interface!
+• All classes implicitly define an interface.

-• supports optional parameters
+• Supports optional parameters.

-• null safety
+• Built-in null safety.

-• Lists look like arrays.
+• Lists are similar to arrays.

 13.3.2 Lambdas - Arrow Operator - =>